-Child and Family Services Plan (CFSP)
+Child and Family Services Plan

-States are required to develop a Child and Family Services Plan (CFSP), a comprehensive five-year strategic plan that sets forth the vision and the goals to be accomplished to strengthen the states' overall child welfare system (section 432(a)(2) of the Act).
-The CFSP consolidates plans for the following programs: the Stephanie Tubbs Jones Child Welfare Services (CWS); the MaryLee Allen Promoting Safe and Stable Families (PSSF) Program; Monthly Caseworker Visit Grant programs; the Chafee Foster Care Program for Successful Transition to Adulthood (Chafee) and the Education and Training Vouchers (ETV) Program; and the Child Abuse Prevention and Treatment Act (CAPTA) State Plan update.
+States are required to develop a Child and Family Services Plan (CFSP), a comprehensive five-year strategic plan that sets forth the vision and the goals to be accomplished to strengthen the states' overall child welfare system (Section 432(a)(2) of the Social Security Act).
+The CFSP consolidates plans for the following: the Stephanie Tubbs Jones Child Welfare Services

+Program; the Mary Lee Allen Promoting Safe and Stable Families (PSSF) Program; the John H. Chafee Foster Care Program for Successful Transition to Adulthood (Chafee) and the Education and Training Vouchers (ETV) Program; and the CAPTA State Plan update.
 By consolidating these plans into one submission it helps States comprehensively integrate the full array of child welfare services, from prevention and protection through permanency (45 CFR 1357.15(a)).
+States are required to make these plans available to the public and many of them are located online.